 FIGURE LEGENDS

 FIGURE 1.
-Percentage of CD11b+CD45+ cells differentiated from bone marrow precursors. a) Plots depicting the flow cytometry analysis using antibody staining for CD11b (ACPC) and CD45 (PE) to establish the purity of BMDM cultures in WT and MUT after 6 days of differentiation. b) BMDM were identified as CD11b+CD45+ and was found that >97% of the cells were positive for both markers in WT and MUT cultures, thus, showing similar differentiation potentials irrespectively of the genotypes of the precursors.
-Data are presented as media ± SEM. t-Student test was performed (n per experimental group= 4).

-FIGURE 2.
 Relative mRNA abundance of prototypic genes in M1 and M2 BMDM.
 BMDM were stimulated in vitro for 4 h with LPS+IFN or IL-4.
 For all genes analyzed (a-h) the fold change of expression was calculated using the 2-ΔΔCT method.
 GAPDH was used as the housekeeping gene in all cases. a-d) For all M1 markers, the gene expression increased in response to LPS-IFN in both WT and MUT-BMDM, and in this last group, a significant higher expression in TNF was found compared to WT under stimulation (a). e-h) For M2 markers, the gene expression between control and stimulated BMDM in both, WT and MUT cultures, was significantly higher for FIZZ1 and ARG-1 genes (e,f).
 The analysis of gene expression of CD206 and IL-10 showed a significant increase in expression under IL-4 stimulation in WT-BMDM (g, h).
 Accordingly, MUT-BMDM showed significantly lower expression of both genes compared to WT-BMDM in response to IL-4.
 Data are presented as media ± SEM.
 Two-way ANOVA and post hoc Tukey test were performed. *p<0.05; **p<0.001 ***p<0.0001 (n per experimental group=3-4).

-FIGURE 3.
+FIGURE 2.
 Level of production of M1 effector molecules in BMDM and mice. a) The graph shows the level of optic density (OD) measured at 655 nm as an indirect measurement of O2- production by BMDM.
 Each treatment, including controls, was carried out in triplicates.
 MUT-BMDM produced higher O2- levels compared to WT-BMDM.
 Data are presented as media ± SEM.
 Two-way ANOVA was performed. *p<0.05. (n per experimental group= 4). b) The accumulation of nitrites (M) was detected in culture supernatants as an indirect measurement of NO production by BMDM stimulated with LPS+IFN or IL-4 for 22 h.
 Each treatment, including controls, was carried out in triplicates.
 No differences were found in the NO production between WT-BMDM and MUT-BMDM.
 Two-way ANOVA was performed. ****p<0.00001. (n per experimental group= 4). c) 12-weeks old mice were sacrificed and whole-blood was obtained.
 The level of ROS was determined through electron paramagnetic resonance (EPR).
 Values obtained in three independent experiments were normalized.
 MUT mice showed significantly higher levels of systemic ROS compared to WT animals. t-Student test was performed. **** p<0.0001. (n per experimental group=8-10).